PC-Admin/matrix-moderation-tool/README.md

 1) Add https://github.com/matrix-org/synapse/blob/master/docs/admin_api/delete_group.md
 2) Make the menu prettier!
 3) Modularise the functions into multiple files - DONE
-4) Use URI module for all API calls instead of curl
+4) Use URI module for all API calls instead of curl - DONE
+5) Add more automated rdlist function with sane defaults - DONE
-5) Add fully automated (should just return a web link and decryption password) reporting functions for users:
+6) Add fully automated (should just return a web link and decryption password) reporting functions for users:
 - User's ID
 - List of the rooms the user is participating in
 - The content of the messages they've sent (if they were sent to rooms your server is participating in)
 - The state events they have generated (such as changing their display name or avatar URL)
 - Device IDs the user has logged in from and some metadata about those devices (like last seen times)
-6) Add fully automated (should just return a web link and decryption password) reporting functions for rooms:
+7) Add fully automated (should just return a web link and decryption password) reporting functions for rooms:
 - Room's ID
 - Room alias
 - List of room members
 - Room metadata (name, topic, avatar, etc.)
 - The power levels of the room (which determine what actions users are permitted to do)
 - History of messages and state events, including their timestamps and senders
-7) Add a function to extract a users email
+8) Add a function to extract a users email
-8) Do room shutdowns in parallel?
+9) Do room shutdowns in parallel?
-9) Add more automated rdlist function with sane defaults - DONE

 ***